Bette Davis

 A period of decline in the late 1940s was redeemed with her role as a fading Broadway star in All About Eve (1950), which has often been cited as her best performance.
 She received Best Actress nominations for this film and for The Star (1952), but her career struggled over the rest of the decade.
 Her last nomination came for her role as the psychotic former child star Jane Hudson in the psychological horror film What Ever Happened to Baby Jane?
 (1962).
 In the latter stage of her career, Davis played character parts in films like Death on the Nile (1978) and shifted her focus to roles in television.
 She led the miniseries The Dark Secret of Harvest Home (1978), won an Emmy Award for Strangers: The Story of a Mother and Daughter (1979), and was nominated for her performances in White Mama (1980) and Little Gloria...
 Happy at Last (1982).
 Her last complete cinematic part was in the drama The Whales of August (1987).

 Davis was known for her forceful and intense style of acting and her physical transformations.
 She gained a reputation as a perfectionist who could be highly combative, and confrontations with studio executives, film directors, and co-stars were often reported.
 Her forthright manner, clipped vocal style, and ubiquitous cigarette contributed to a public persona which has often been imitated.
 Davis was the co-founder of the Hollywood Canteen, and was the first female president of the Academy of Motion Picture Arts and Sciences.
 Her career went through several periods of eclipse, and she admitted that her success had often been at the expense of her personal relationships.
 Married four times, she was once widowed and three times divorced, and raised her children as a single parent.
 Her final years were marred by a long period of ill health, but she continued acting until shortly before her death from breast cancer, with more than 100 film, television, and theater roles to her credit.
+In 1999, Davis was placed second on the American Film Institute's list of the greatest female stars of classic Hollywood cinema, behind Katharine Hepburn.